Resources / Prepare And Apply

 7. Be honest about what matters to you

 Try not to write what you think your college wants to hear.
 You don’t necessarily need to write your essay about a big, life-changing, how-I-will-save-the-world topic.
 Even a seemingly insignificant experience can provide insight into your uniqueness.
 “Be thoughtful about the experiences you've had that have shaped who you've become,” advises Lauren Gaggioli, founder of Higher Scores Test Prep.
 “Be your brilliant self.
-And trust that your perfect-fit college will see you for who you truly are and say ‘Yes!
+And trust that your perfect-fit college will see you for who you truly are and say, ‘Yes!
 This is exactly who we've been looking for.’”

 Portions of this article were adapted from 35+ Best College Essay Tips from College Application Experts, posted on the College Essay Guy blog.
 College Essay Guy (a.k.a.
 Ethan Sawyer) offers college essay-writing advice, step-by-step tutorials and videos, and examples of great essays on his website and in his book, College Essay Essentials.